MAdvokatov/devops_course/lab5/README.md

 9. At first used only make and it just created the image app (it does not consider tests at all for some reason ) .
 That made me spent some hrs and I finally gave up trying to rewrite it so it can work and just did these in 2 different dependancies and bound them to the other dependancy directives and now it works as expected (just a bit bruteforcing) .

+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again .
+10. The project was in detached mode so I had nothing to stop with ctrl+c so I just used make docker-prune to clean all the resources I created (although the images I created were not pruned but that is a specific of the docker prune command used in the makefile ) .

+11. I had previously updated the images to my dockerhub , but will just remove them and update them again using the makefile directive .